Watch: Shocking moment man points gun at Argentina's vice president

-A man was detained after he reportedly aimed a handgun at point-blank range toward Argentine Vice President Cristina Fernández in what government ministers characterised as an assassination attempt.
+A man was detained after he aimed a handgun at point-blank range toward Argentine Vice President Cristina Fernández in what President Alberto Fernández called a homicide attempt.

+"A man pointed a firearm at her head and pulled the trigger," the president said in a national broadcast.
+He said the gun didn't fire.

 The man, who had not been identified, was detained seconds into the incident.